The Tomball.com Forum is a place for neighbors in the greater Tomball area

 or turning off discussions you find annoying or objectionable.

-How do I add something to my Ignore List?
+How do I add something to my Block List?

-To ignore a person, click on their profile name next to a message they've posted on the forums.
+To block a person, click on their profile name next to a message they've posted on the forums.
 This will display the member's profile menu.
 Then

-To ignore a discussion, click on the gray "down" arrow to the right of the first message in the discussion, and click the "Hide / Ignore this Discussion" option.
+To hide a discussion, click on the gray "down" arrow to the right of the first message in the discussion, and click the "Hide this Discussion" option.

-To edit your Ignore List, including removing someone from the list, use the "Ignore List option under the main "Forum Menu" at
+To edit your Block List, including removing someone from the list, use the "Block List option under the main "Forum Menu" at

 the top right of the forum home page.

-When you ignore a person, you will no longer see that person's posts, and that person will no longer see your posts.
+When you block a person, you will no longer see that person's posts, and that person will no longer see your posts.

-It's important to realize that the "Ignore" is two-way: they don't see your stuff and you don't see theirs.
+It's important to realize that the "Block" is two-way: they don't see your stuff and you don't see theirs.

 It also will prevent the two of from sending each other private messages, and seeing certain

-The ignored person is not notified when they are put on ignore.
+The blocked person is not notified when they are put on Block.

-If someone has you on ignore, you will not see discussions they have started.
+If someone has you on Block, you will not see discussions they have started.
 You will also not see their replies

 and instead will see a message telling you that the reply is not visible.

-Generally, it's a good idea to use the Ignore List when needed to reduce conflict and improve your experience on the forums.
+Generally, it's a good idea to use the Block List when needed to reduce conflict and improve your experience on the forums.

 Getting too many emails?
 We can fix that!
 You have a lot of control over which emails you receive from the website on your Forum Settings page,